 Happy Sunday!
 I am so excited to share a wonderful resource with you.
-I met Kerry in my e-course A Dash of Power: The Heart of Classroom Management.
 She shared the blog she maintains and it is packed with rich and wonderful classroom management strategies and techniques.

 Below, she shares a comprehensive list of procedures she developed for her classroom.
 In my experience, teaching procedures reduces, if not eliminates many classroom management issues.
 Procedures make our expectations clear and attainable!
 Enjoy!

 Hundreds of simple procedures… to save my sanity

 Dr. Marshall always emphasizes that successful classroom discipline actually begins by developing skill with Step One of his DWS Teaching Model––classroom management.
 Over the years, as I have come to experience that what he says is true, I have found great value in becoming more and more deliberate in my planning and teaching of classroom management procedures.

 At the beginning of every school year (and whenever I introduce a brand new activity/center in my classroom,) I take the time to proactively think through HOW I want the activity to run.
 In my mind I try to visualize how the children will move through the activity from start to finish.
 I troubleshoot for problems BEFORE THEY OCCUR.
 By doing this, I ensure that my students will have greater success and that actual discipline (behavior) problems will be at a minimum.